-Cerroni came to UW-Oshkosh after three seasons as the head coach at Menomonee Falls High School.
-In 1997, he guided the Indians to a 7-4 record and an upset of defending state champion Hartland Arrowhead High School in the first round of the WIAA Division 1 Playoffs.
+Cerroni joined the Titans as an assistant coach in 2000.
+He came to UW-Oshkosh after three seasons as the head coach of Menomonee Falls High School.
+In 1997, he guided the Indians to a 7-4 record and an upset victory of defending state champion Hartland Arrowhead High School in the first round of the WIAA Division 1 Playoffs.

 Prior to Menomonee Falls, Cerroni was an assistant coach at Hartland Arrowhead and Waukesha Catholic Memorial high schools.
 During Cerroni’s four seasons at Waukesha Catholic Memorial High School, he helped the Crusaders to Wisconsin Independent Schools Athletic Association Division 1 state titles in 1993 and 1996.